Brock Purdy has mixed results in 49ers’ 24-24 preseason tie with the Raiders

 Each team took an opposite approach to the game with the regular season two weeks away.
 The 49ers played most of their starters in the first quarter and the Raiders went with backups auditioning for roster spots in Las Vegas or another NFL team.

+Clubs must reduce their rosters to 53 players by Tuesday, and Raiders coach Antonio Pierce said he would discuss with general manager Tom Telesco what moves to make.

+“It’s not easy cutting 37 men and telling them they got to find somewhere else to play,” Pierce said.

-One player fighting for one of those slots was quarterback Nathan Peterman, who received the surprise start after coach Antonio Pierce said Wednesday that Carter Bradley would open the game.
+One player fighting for a slot was quarterback Nathan Peterman, who received the surprise start after Pierce said Wednesday that Carter Bradley would open the game.

 Peterman played the first half and completed 12 of 19 passes for 108 yards a touchdown.
 Bradley led the tying drive for the field goal and finished 9 of 21 for 169 yards with a TD and interception in the end zone.